 BCCSS and its employees contribute to the Public Service Pension Plan and Municipal Pension Plan (jointly trusteed pension plans).
 The boards of trustees for these plans, representing plan members and employers, are responsible for administering the pension plans, including investing assets and administering benefits.
 The plan is a multi-employer defined benefit pension plan.
 Basic pension benefits are based on a formula.
-As at March 31, 2016, the Public Service Pension Plan has about 58,000 active members and approximately 45,000 retired members.
-As at December 31, 2015, the Municipal Pension Plan has about 189,000 active members and approximately 85,000 retired members.
+As at March 31, 2017, the Public Service Pension Plan has about 59,000 active members and approximately 46,000 retired members.
+As at December 31, 2016, the Municipal Pension Plan has about 193,000 active members and approximately 90,000 retired members.

 Every three years, an actuarial valuation is performed to assess the financial position of the plans and adequacy of plan funding.
 The actuary determines an appropriate combined employer and member contribution rate to fund the plans.
 The actuary's calculated contribution rate is based on the entry-age normal cost method, which produces the long-term rate of member and employer contributions sufficient to provide benefits for average future entrants to the plans.
-This rate is then adjusted to the extent there is amortization of any funding deficit.
+This rate may be adjusted for the amortization of any actuarial funding surplus and will be adjusted for the amortization of any unfunded actuarial liability.

-The latest actuarial valuation of the Public Service Pension Plan as at March 31, 2014, indicated a funding surplus of \$194 million for basic pension benefits on a going concern basis.
+The latest actuarial valuation of the Public Service Pension Plan as at March 31, 2017, indicated a funding surplus of \$1,896 million for basic pension benefits on a going concern basis.

 The most recent actuarial valuation for the Municipal Pension Plan as at December 31, 2015, indicated a \$2,224 million funding surplus for basic pension benefits on a going concern basis.
+As a result of the 2015 basic account actuarial valuation surplus and pursuant to the joint trustee agreement, \$1,927 million was transferred to the rate stabilization account and \$297 million of the surplus ensured the required contribution rates remained unchanged.

-BCCSS paid \$7.9 million for employer contributions to the plans during the year.
+BCCSS paid \$8.2 million (2017 - \$7.9 million) for employer contributions to the plans during the year.

-The next valuation for the Public Service Pension Plan will be as at March 31, 2017, with results available in early 2018.
+The next valuation for the Public Service Pension Plan will be as at March 31, 2020, with results available in early 2021.
 The next valuation for the Municipal Pension Plan will be as at December 31, 2018, with results available in 2019.